 The Murray River region is not only magnificent in its natural diversity, it is a place steeped in Indigenous history, culture and spiritual significance.
 Today there are over 40 Aboriginal nations in the Murray-Darling Basin.
 Discover some of Australia's most significant Aboriginal sites and learn about the important relationship The Murray's traditional owners have with the ancient landscape.

-Imagine, as you travel down the river, one of the main dreamtime stories telling of the creation of the Murray River, where the the Ngarrindjeri people's ancestor Ngurunderi created the Murray River and its landscape with his long journey to Coorong.
+Imagine, as you travel down the river, one of the main dreamtime stories.
+The story tells of the origins of the Murray River, where the Ngarrindjeri people's ancestor Ngurunderi created the Murray River and its landscape with his long journey to Coorong.

-Experience the Murray region and learn about the Aboriginal dreamtime heritage with a local Aboriginal guide.
+Learn about the Aboriginal dreamtime heritage from a local Aboriginal guide.
 Descendants of the Yorta Yorta and Barkindji people of the area run tours from Mildura to various significant sites, offering visitors an insight into their traditions, culture and legends.